 The US health services system involves multiple players, not just multiple payers.
 The key players in the system have been physicians, administrators of health service institutions, insurance companies, large employers, and the government.
 Big business, labor, insurance companies, physicians, and hospitals make up the powerful and politically active special interest groups represented before lawmakers by highpriced lobbyists.
 Each set of players has its own economic interests to protect.
-Physicians, for instance, want to maintain their incomes and have minimum interference with the way they practice medicine; institutional administrators seek to maximize reimbursement from private and public insurers.
-Insurance companies and MCOs are interested in maintaining their share of the health insurance market; large employers want to contain the costs they incur providing health insurance as a benefit to their employees.
-The government tries to maintain or enhance existing benefits for those covered under public insurance programs and simultaneously contain the cost of providing these benefits.
+Physicians, for instance, want to maximize their incomes and have minimum interference with the way they practice medicine; institutional administrators seek to maximize reimbursement from private and public insurers.
+Insurance companies and MCOs are interested in maintaining their share of the health care insurance market; large employers want to minimize the costs they incur providing health insurance as a benefit to their employees.
+The government tries to maintain or enhance existing benefits for select population groups and simultaneously reduce the cost of providing these benefits.
 The problem is that self-interests of different players are often at odds.
-For example, providers seek to increase government reimbursement for services delivered to Medicare, Medicaid, and CHIP beneficiaries, but the government wants to contain cost increases.
+For example, providers seek to maximize government reimbursement for services delivered to Medicare, Medicaid, and CHIP beneficiaries, but the government wants to contain cost increases.
 Employers dislike rising health insurance premiums.
-Health plans, under pressure from the employers, may constrain fees for the providers who then resent these cuts.
+Health plans, under pressure from the employers, may constrain fees for the providers, who resent any cuts in their incomes.

 The fragmented self-interests of the various players produce countervailing forces within the system.
+One positive effect of these opposing forces is that they prevent any single entity from dominating the system.
+Conversely, each set of players has a large stake in health policy reforms.
 In an environment that is rife with motivations to protect conflicting self-interests, achieving comprehensive system-wide reforms has been next to impossible, and cost containment has remained a major challenge.
-Consequently, the approach to health care reform in the United States has been characterized as incremental or piecemeal, and the focus T of reform initiatives has been confined to health insurance coverage and payment cuts to providers rather than how care can be better provided.
+Consequently, the approach to health care reform in the United States has been characterized as incremental or piecemeal, and the focus of reform initiatives has been confined to health insurance coverage and payment cuts to providers.

-Litigation Risks
+Legal Risks

 America is a litigious society.
 Motivated by the prospects of enormous jury awards, Americans are quick to drag an alleged offender into a courtroom at the slightest perception of incurred harm.
 Private health care providers have become increasingly susceptible to litigation.
+By contrast, in national health care programs, governments are immune to lawsuits.
 Hence, in the United States, the risk of malpractice lawsuits is a real consideration in the practice of medicine.
 To protect themselves against the possibility of litigation, it is not uncommon for practitioners to engage in what is referred to as defensive medicine by prescribing additional diagnostic tests, scheduling return checkup visits, and maintaining copious documentation.
 Many of these additional efforts may be unnecessary; hence, they are costly and inefficient.